OpenTermsArchive/contrib-versions/Cnet/Privacy Policy.md

     This Privacy Policy does not cover the practices of third parties, including those that may disclose information to CBS Interactive.

     **Combining Information**.
-Please note that all of the information we collect about you may be combined, including to help us tailor our communications to you and to develop rich online content and services across the CBS Interactive Services.
+Please note that all of the information we collect about you may be combined, including to help us tailor our communications to you, provide online advertising based on your interests, and to develop rich online content and services across the CBS Interactive Services.
 Your specific consent will be obtained where it is required by law.

 « Back To Top »3.
 Use of Information